billba/prague/notes.md

 Why do we need epics at all?

 1. To bind an initial dispatch with an async event that follows it.

+---

+Current issue: Redux assumes everything is always initialized, but of course that's not true for new users because we don't know they exist.
+So we need a good place to "notice" that there's a new user so that we can call store.dispatch('new_user)).

+A thing I'm toying with: send botData to query and recognizer, because it's ever so convenient.
+But it really ties this engine to a very specific implementation of state.
+Sigh.

+New idea: a general-purpose helper for a given implementation.

+something like

+mySessionFn = <Session>(message) => Session;

+interface Session<State> {
+    ...
+}

+* runMessage(mySessionFn, message) => { session = mySessionFn(message) }
+* accesses the store
+* creates user if there isn't already one
+* aggregates useful stuff, like the current message, address, state, botdata, store dispatcher (but maybe not store?)
+* passed as **optional** param to query, recognizer, and helper
+* basically Steve's session idea, but extensible
+* you, the person writing helpers, define the type of session

+query(session) > recognizer(session) > handler(session, args)